Nikhilnama18/Bill-Tracker/README.md

 It tracks bills of various organization's from whom a organisation is purchsing goods.

-It  hepls in tracking due and completed payments with a  an organised way.
+It  hepls in tracking due and completed payments in an organised way.

 ## Get Up and Running in 5 Minutes
-You can get the Tiny URL up and running in your local machine with in 5 minutes by doing the following steps.
+You can get the Bill Tracker up and running in your local machine with in 5 minutes by doing the following steps.

 The following steps consider Node.js is available in the machine.
 If not you can get it from [here](https://nodejs.org/en/).